 - Make sure that your student has packed enough of the things they can not live without for the entire trip.
 While traveling abroad some things are not readily available and knowing that your student has these essentials will give some peace of mind.

-- My student wants to learn more about study abroad.
-What is the best way to get information about the study abroad options available to Maryville students?
+- How can my student get information about the study abroad options available to Maryville students?

 - How does my student apply to a faculty-led study abroad program?

-• Pay the $300 deposit to reserve a space in the program.
-(A refund is available up to 60 days prior to program start date.)
+• A $300 deposit will reserve a space in the program; the deposit is refundable until 60 days prior to program start date.

 - How does my student register for classes?